helloroy/yii2/docs/guide/tutorial-template-engines.md

 {% extends "@app/views/layouts/2columns.twig" %}
 ```

-In the first case the view will be searched relatively to the path current view is in.
+In the first case the view will be searched relatively to the current template path.
 For `comment.twig` and `post.twig`
-that means these will be searched in the same directory as the view that's rendered currently.
+that means these will be searched in the same directory as the currently rendered template.

 In the second case we're using path aliases.
 All the Yii aliases such as `@app` are available by default.